BTC Phase 3: Lesson 3

 “Another parable put he forth unto them, saying, The kingdom of heaven is like to a grain of mustard seed, which a man took, and sowed in his field: Which indeed is the least of all seeds: but when it is grown, it is the greatest among herbs, and becometh a tree, so that the birds of the air come and lodge in the branches thereof.”

 The Kingdom of God, the Ultimate Goal: However you describe it, The Kingdom of Heaven is “where” we find ourselves, right here on earth, after we “join” the Body of Christ.
-However, as we develop into being the Church and as we grow spiritually, the goal is to become the living embodiment of the Spirit or a member of…the Kingdom of God.
+However, as we develop into “being or becoming the Church” and as we grow spiritually, the goal is to become the living embodiment of the Spirit or a member of…the Kingdom of God.

 “Verily, verily, I say unto thee, Except a man be born of water and of the Spirit, he cannot enter into the kingdom of God. that which is born of the flesh is flesh; and that which is born of the Spirit is spirit.”
 John 3:5-6 (KJV)

 Mercy and Grace, the foundation for spiritual transformation: When “Water” is mentioned in the Bible, this usually points to “Mercy” whereas the term “Holy Spirit” or “Righteousness” references the healing and transforming power of the Grace of God living within us (Greater He).
 We also know then, that Mercy and Grace become the foundation stones for true spiritual growth….”unto salvation” (full transformation or transfiguration of the soul.)

 “For with the heart man believeth unto righteousness; and with the mouth confession is made unto salvation.”
 Romans 10:10 (KJV)